 Julia M. Houser joined the medical malpractice defense team at Campbell, Houser, Ference & Hall in 2009.
 Her practice is focused exclusively on representing health care providers in both medical malpractice lawsuits and disciplinary proceedings before the state licensing board.
 Ms. Houser graduated from Wichita State University with a B.S. in Finance in 1987, and the University of Wyoming College of Law in 1992.
 While in law school, Ms. Houser was elected President of the Delta Theta Phi Law Fraternity.
 From 1994-2000, Ms. Houser was a judicial law clerk for the Honorable James Z. Davis of the Utah Court of Appeals.
 She has served Utah’s risk management profession by sitting on the Board of the Utah Society of Healthcare Risk Management from 2005-2009, serving one year as Board President.
-Ms. Houser has also served on the board for multiple local non-profits and is currently serving on the Board of Youthlinc, a state-wide organization dedicated to creating lifetime humanitarians out of our teens.
+Ms. Houser has also served on the board for multiple local non-profits and has served on the Board of Youthlinc, a state-wide organization dedicated to creating lifetime humanitarians out of our teens.

 Dave Ference is a partner with the law firm Campbell, Houser, Ference & Hall.
 His practice area includes medical malpractice defense and negligence law.
 Mr. Ference graduated from the University of Utah with Honors, and from the S.J.
 Quinney College of Law at the University of Utah.
 He has served as legal counsel to Utah’s largest private medical professional liability insurer, Utah Medical Insurance Association, for over fifteen years, as well as many other local and national professional medical liability insurers.
 Mr. Ference has successfully defended health care providers through both jury trial and at arbitration.
 Mr. Ference is a member of the Utah Society of Healthcare Risk Management, Utah Defense Lawyers Association, and American Inns of Court.
 He speaks fluent Portuguese and is an avid competitor in the sport of triathlon.